 We may sell the securities offered pursuant to this prospectus and any accompanying prospectus supplements to or through one or more underwriters or dealers or we may sell these securities to investors directly or through agents.
 Each prospectus supplement, to the extent applicable, will describe the number and terms of the securities to which such prospectus supplement relates, the name or names of any underwriters or agents with whom we have entered into arrangements with respect to the sale of such securities, the public offering or purchase price of such securities and the net proceeds we will receive from such sale.
 Any underwriter or agent involved in the offer and sale of our securities will be named in the applicable prospectus supplement.
+Underwriters and agents in any distribution contemplated hereby, including but not limited to "at the market" equity offerings, may from time to time include Cantor Fitzgerald & Co. and/or UBS Securities LLC.
 We may sell securities directly to investors on our own behalf in those jurisdictions where we are authorized to do so.